PoisotLab/ms_straight_lines/manuscript.md

 Accurately predicting both is essential when trying to model food web structure.
 Food web structure, in turn, is very important for understanding how ecological systems function, develop, and respond to changes.

-Two specific quantities are emphasized by food web ecologists.
+Three specific quantities are emphasized by food web ecologists.
 The most straightforward is $L$, the number of trophic interactions among species.
 This quantity can be large, especially in species-rich habitats, but it cannot be arbitrarily large.
 It is clear to any observer of nature that of all imaginable trophic